divyavenn/image_processing/README.md

 # image_processing

-**Made all sources images myself except koala.ppm which was provided by instructor
+**Made all sources images ourselves except koala.ppm which was provided by instructor

  **controller** package
 - *ImgController* interface: establishes the necessary functionalities of all implementing classes.
-- *ImgControllerAbstract* class: establishes the necessary class variables and constructor.
-- *PPMController* class: creates the functionality specific to a program that processess PPM files.
+- *ImgControllerImplementation* class: creates the functionality specific to a program that processess image files.
 - *Parameter* enum: has a list of all the possible types of parameters, along with methods for processing the parameters.
 Its inclusion allows me to add new commands/parameter types without needing to modify my controller.

  **img** package
-- *ImageType* enum: Keeps track of all compatible image file types and allows for abstraction of the methods of different classes.
-Rather than needing to override methods in abstract classes, this allows the abstract class to simply call on a method to make the class instance relevant to the image type the class is dealing with.
-Each image-type specific class like PPMController, PPMModel stores its ImageType in a class field.
+- *FileType* enum: Keeps track of all compatible image file types and allows for abstraction of the methods of different classes.
+Rather than needing to override methods in multiple image classes, this will perform the correct operations if given the file type.
-- *Img* abstract class: Has all the necessary variables and functionalities that all images, regardless of type, must have.
+- *Img* class: Has all the necessary variables and functionalities that all images, regardless of type, must have.
-- *Pixel* abstract class: Has all the necessary variables and functionalities all images, regardless of type, must have.
-This allows me to easily add new image types without changing up my existing models too much.
+- *Pixel* class: Has all the necessary variables and functionalities all pixels, regardless of type, must have.
-- *PPM* class has PPM-specific functionalities, such as how PPM images are written in a file.
-- *PPMPixel* class has PPM-pixel-specific functionalities, such as how pixels are written to a PPM file

 **model** package
 - *Command* enum: Keeps track of all possible commands, as well as their string representations.
 Also has a map of Commands to the Parameters they require.
 It has a method that runs the correct Command on an Img model, given a map of the Parameters + corresponding values given to the model.
 This allows me to add any commands in the future without changing my model.
 - *ImgModel* interface establishes the necessary functionalities of all implementing classes.
-- *ImgModelAbstract* abstract class: Has all the necessary variables and functionalities that all ImgModels share.
+- *ImgModelImplmentation* class: Has all the necessary variables and functionalities to perform backend operations on images.
-- *PPMModel* class: isolates the specific parts of the ImageModel functionality unique to PPM images, such as reading them from files.

  **view** package
 - *ImgView* interface establishes the necessary functionalities of all implementing classes.